Army to review discharges for soldiers kicked out for suicide attempts and sexual assault trauma

 “All of them were discharged for symptoms of mental health conditions and then stripped of the very benefits that may have helped them heal,” he said on a news call announcing the settlement.
 “Now they will have the chance for justice.”

-The settlement is a culmination of years of advocacy by veterans seeking to reform how the military handles discharges.
+The settlement is a culmination of years of advocacy by veterans seeking to overhaul how the military handles discharges.

 Other-than-honorable discharges, known colloquially as “bad paper discharges” for the lifetime of negative consequences they can portend, have haunted veterans with mental health issues since the Vietnam War, said Kristofer Goldsmith, who received a bad paper discharge from the Army.